min2ha/ukwa-site/content/target/40476/index.en.md

   "subject": "First World War Centenary, 2014-18"
 }

-# An fheadainn tha laighe samhach: They lie still and silent

 A physical exhibition, using artefacts gathered from the community, as well as a digital roll of honour for those 139 service personnel from North Uist, Grimsay and Berneray, who were killed in WW1.